-Repayment behavior might also depend on one's social orientation to the group.
+Repayment behavior might also depend on one's social orientation within the group.
 For example, altruists might be less willing to impose a negative externality on the rest of the group by defaulting on their portion of the group loan.
-In a hypothetical Dictator Game (Forsythe et al., 1994), each participant was endowed with 30,000 PGY, any portion of which she could give to an anonymous stranger.
-As indicated in Table 2, the mean amount "given" was 43 percent of the endowment.
-While this seems like a lot compared to student versions of the Dictator Game, it is not when compared to other non-students (Carpenter et al., 2005).
+In a hypothetical dictator game (Forsythe et al., 1994), each participant was endowed with 30,000 PGY, any portion of which she could give to an anonymous stranger.
+As indicated in table 1, the mean donation amount was 43 percent of the endowment.
+While this seems like a lot compared to student versions of the dictator game, it is not high when compared to other nonstudents experiments (Carpenter, Burks, and Verhoogen, 2005).

 There are other avenues through which one's social orientation might affect repayment.
-Those people who are more engaged in the community might be less likely to default because doing do so would tarnish their image or reputation.
-It might also be the case that the composition of the group matters.
-As indicated in Ahlin and Townsend (2007), the number of family members or friends might affect repayment.
+Those people who are more engaged in the community might be less likely to default because doing do so would tarnish their reputation.
+It might also be the case that the group's composition matters.
+As indicated in Ahlin and Townsend (2007), the number of family members or friends belonging to the group might affect repayment rates.
+For example, having more friends and family in the group could increase repayment rates due to lower costs of monitoring and sanctioning, or decrease repayment rates because of less willingness to impose sanctions.
 With these pathways in mind, we asked participants, as part of the survey, to list the community groups with which they were affiliated.
 We also asked each woman for the number of family members and friends in her loan group.
-Summary statistic from these survey responses appear at the bottom of Table 2.
+Summary statistics from these survey responses appear at the bottom of table 1.